airdb-wiki/academy/content/welcome/_index.md

 ---
 ## Welcome

-- What's airdb?
+- Who we are?
-- What's airdb academy?
+- What's academy?
 - Culture & Team
 - QA